moonblade/Teach-Basics/k8s/README.md

 - Set it up in different namespaces

 ## 5. Deployments and services
+- Setup deployment for mongo
-- Setup deployment and service for mcounter
+- Setup service for mongo
 - Setup deployment and service for persistent counter along with mongo
 - ClusterIP, Loadbalancer, Nodeport
 - Connect mongo from different namespace to backend using externalname